Ferriem/6.5840/md/Lab-2.md

   - Leader doesn't contain the conflict term's information: delete all the informations.
 (Modify nextIndex to FirstConflictIndex)
   - Leader's log contains the conflict term, modify nextIndex to leader's last Index of the term.
+  - [txt](https://pdos.csail.mit.edu/6.824/notes/l-raft2.txt) Here gave the detailed description of how to roll back quickly.

   Then send appendEntries again to replicate log.

 #### Committer